TejasSriv/Medicines/README.md

 1. **Add Medicine:**
    - Users can add medicines by entering their name via a text input.
+   - Auto complete feature is enabled using the RxNorm API.
    - The app allows the user to enter additional details like dosage and form (e.g., tablet, syrup).
    - Data is stored locally in the device storage for future reference.